mmu-webdesign/l4-WPD-web-term-2/rwd-week-4.md

 Save and reload.
 Your gallery should look something like Derren's CodePen - [Breakpoints and media queries](https://codepen.io/wilsondmmu/pen/mvVWVj).

 If it doesn't, check that you have been putting this code within the media query.
-The full media quwery should look something like this:
+The full media query should look something like this:

 ```
 @media screen and (min-width: 750px) {